 If riding on public roadways, scooters cannot exceed 30 mph.

-If your vehicle exceeds the above specifications then it is most likely considered to be a motorcycle, and must follow all standard motorcycle regulations (even if it is supposed to be designed as a scooter or moped.)
+If your vehicle exceeds the above specifications, then it is most likely considered to be a motorcycle and must follow all standard motorcycle regulations (even if it is not designed to be one).

 You must complete the Maryland Motorcycle Safety Program in order to get a registration for vehicles classified as motorcycles.
 For additional information or inquiries, we advise that you contact the Maryland Motor Vehicle Association.